cer/event-sourcing-examples/java-spring/README.md

 The Account Service consists of the following modules:

-  * commandside-backend-accounts - the Account aggregate
+  * accounts-command-side-backend - the Account aggregate
-  * commandside-web-accounts - a REST API for creating and retrieving Accounts
+  * accounts-command-side-web - a REST API for creating and retrieving Accounts
+  * accounts-command-side-service - a standalone microservice

 The Money Transfer Service consists of the following modules:

-  * commandside-backend-transactions - the MoneyTransfer aggregate
+  * transactions-command-side-backend - the MoneyTransfer aggregate
-  * commandside-web-transactions - a REST API for creating and retrieving Money Transfers
+  * transactions-command-side-web - a REST API for creating and retrieving Money Transfers
+  * transactions-command-side-service - a standalone microservice

 The Query Service consists the following modules:

-  * queryside-backend - MongoDB-based, denormalized view of Accounts and MoneyTransfers
+  * accounts-query-side-backend - MongoDB-based, denormalized view of Accounts and MoneyTransfers
-  * queryside-web - a REST API for querying the denormalized view
+  * accounts-query-side-web - a REST API for querying the denormalized view
+  * accounts-query-side-service - a standalone microservice

+# Deploying the application

+These services can be deployed either as either separate standalone services using the Event Store server, or they can be deployed as a monolithic application for simpified integration testing.

-In order to be used with the embedded Event Store, the three services are currently packaged as a single monolithic web application:
+The three services can also be packaged as a single monolithic web application in order to be used with the embedded Event Store:

-  * monolithic-web - all-in-one, monolithic packaging of the application
+  * monolithic-service - all-in-one, monolithic packaging of the application

-As well as the above modules there are also:

-  * common-backend - code that is shared between the command side and the query side, primarily events and value objects
-  * backend-integration-tests - integrations tests for the backend